 Equal in performance and benefitting from grids in excess of 30 cars all-year round, Legends incorporates five to six races per weekend along with reverse grids to ensure the action is as competitive as possible.

-After a handful of lean years, Britcar’s Dunlop Endurance Championship has returned to the forefront of British motorsport with the appetite for long distance racing greater than ever.
+After a handful of lean years, the Britcar Endurance Championship has returned to the forefront of British motorsport with the appetite for long distance racing greater than ever.

 Under the stewardship of Claire Hedley since 2016, the championship has grown in stature with all manner of star drivers and iconic GT machines competing, with grid sizes on the rise as each year passes.